SModelS/smodels/docs/manual/source/Installation.rst

    If *setuptools* is not installed, you can try to install the external libraries manually and then rerun setup.py.
-   For Ubuntu, SL6 machines and other platforms, a recipe is given below. setup.py will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino).
-However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly.
+   For Ubuntu, SL6 machines and other platforms, a recipe is given below. setup.py will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino) at install time.
+However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly, at runtime.

-   Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3/site-packages/).
+   Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3.10/site-packages/).
    Depending on your platform, the environment variables $PATH, $PYTHONPATH, $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH) might have to be set appropriately.